- Method 1 – iPhone astrophotography: Using just a smartphone

 This is where it gets interesting as you capture whatever is within the possibility of your telescope.
 Therefore this method potentially opens up great shots of the planets, as well as galaxies and nebulae.

 You won’t get the same performance as you would by attaching a DSLR or other high-performance camera and so if you think you want to take that further step then check out our article on the best cameras for astrophotography.

 But, assuming you already own a smartphone, this method makes use of the tools you have to hand.

 This is by far the best of the three methods but also requires the most expensive equipment and needs the most learning to get results.
 You’ll need to master your telescope and practice a lot before getting really great results.

 Your first images might not blow you away but don’t worry.
-Take some time experimenting with different eyepieces, filters, and software etc. Your success will also depend on clear skies and all the other things that affect stargazing through a telescope or binoculars.
+Take some time experimenting with different eyepieces, filters, software, etc. Your success will also depend on clear skies and all the other things that affect stargazing through a telescope or binoculars.
 Good luck!

 If you’ve had any success taking photos of the stars or planets using any three of these methods and would like to share your pictures on this website, please contact us.
 We might be able to feature your image and would name you as the photographer and link to a website or social media account of yours.

 If you are interested in moving beyond your iPhone, you may also be interested in our piece on the best cameras for astrophotography.